 deficiency arecommon in people with bowel cancer, but may also be caused by other conditions.

 - Colonoscopy to visually examine the colon – this is the best way of diagnosing bowel cancer

 - Taking a sample of tissue (biopsy) from the bowel wall for examination under microscope

 Using An FOBT Test To Screen For Bowel Cancer

 Whilst never 100% accurate, screening for bowel cancer is a non-invasive way of allowing you a good chance of catching

 A screening test is called a Faecal Occult Blood Test (FOBT).
 It involves collecting two stool samples which are then analysed to detect if there are any microscopic blood traces which would otherwise be too small for the naked eye to notice.

 Current research shows that screening for bowel cancer using the FOBT test can reduce deaths from the disease by 12-25 percent.

 The Importance Of Regular Bowel Cancer Testing

-This goes to show the critical importance of having regular bowel screening, colonoscopies, and check ups with your GP - especially if you’re at risk of developing bowel cancer.
+This goes to show the critical importance of having regular bowel screening, colonoscopies, and

 You’ll find us conveniently located across Melbourne, with a highly experienced and team of gastroenterologists equipped with the latest tools and techniques to help prevent bowel cancer.
 Check out our website for more information or call our friendly staff.